jk11demo/COMP5202/content/Week01/notes-csharp.md

 ## Changing the Program.cs file

-The `Program.cs` file is the main file for your program, we will create other files later on.
+The `Program.cs` file is the main file for your application and we will create other files later on.
 In the Main method you will see a line called `Console.WriteLine("Hello Wolrd!")`

 Change this into `Console.WriteLine("Welcome to COMP5202 - Programming Fundamentals")`

 Back in the terminal run the following commands:

-* `dotnet build` you should see 2 green lines, saying that you have 0 warnings and 0 errors.
+* `dotnet build` you should see two green lines, saying that you have 0 warnings and 0 errors.
 * `dotnet run` this will show the line you just wrote on the screen.

 There you go, your first simple app.